theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 Please report any errors that you encounter!

-## Bugs / Suggestions
+## Support

-If you run into any issues or come up with any feature suggestions while using this extension, please create an issue [on the GitHub repo](https://github.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/issues/new).
+To report issues or share feature suggestions, feel free to create an issue [on GitHub](https://github.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/issues/new).